minima-global/minidocs/docs/runanode/selectplatform/linux_vps.md

 ### Start your node
-1. Log on as the root user and add a new minima user, set a password and leave the remaining fields as default :
+1. Log on as a non root user with sudo (admin) rights and add a new minima user, set a password and leave the remaining fields as default :
 ```
-adduser minima
+sudo adduser minima
 ```
 **Please make a note of the password you set for the minima user, you may have to login as this user later. **